alexwlchan/alexwlchan.net/src/_drafts/creating-a-safari-webarchive.md

 Perfect!

 I watched a [WWDC session] by Brady Eison, a WebKit engineer, where the `createWebArchiveData` API was introduced.
-It gave me some useful context about the purpose of `WKWebView` -- it's for rendering web content inside Mac and iOS apps.
+It gave me some useful context about the purpose of `WKWebView` -- it's for showing web content inside Mac and iOS apps.
 If you've ever used an in-app browser, there was probably an instance of `WKWebView` somewhere underneath.

-There's some sample code for using this API, which I fashioned into an initial script:
+The session included some sample code for using this API, which I fashioned into an initial script:

 ```swift
 import WebKit